Doctoral Programme in Technology - Admission Criteria and Instructions for Applicants

 These instructions are for a call for applications for a right to study.

-Please fill the electronic application form and attach the required application documents with it, if not otherwise stated.
-The application documents must be in pdf-format.
+Please fill the electronic application form on My StudyInfo and attach the required application documents into it, if not otherwise stated.
+Please make sure that all attachments are of good quality, are easy to read, full-colour scans or photographs of the complete required document.
+The application documents should be in pdf-format.
+Attachments that do not meet these requirements may be rejected.

 In the Faculty of Technology, the maximum length of the research plan in all is 5 pages (Times New Roman 12pt or equivalent; line spacing 1).
 Research plan should contain: